vxnuaj/Learning-Arc/neural-networks/optimization/02-optimizers.md

 $V_t = \beta V_{t-1} + ( 1 - \beta ) \theta_t$

-where $\beta$ is the smoothign factor and $\theta$ is the value at the current time steps.
+where $\beta$ is the smoothing factor and $\theta$ is the value at the current time steps.

 Over multiple iterations, the formula replaces a given value of $\theta$ with $V$, a value that considers not only $\theta_t$ but previous values of $\theta$, $\theta_{t-n}$ where $n>0$, with exponentially decaying weights for earlier $\theta$ values as iterations go on.

 For a time step $t$, as we move away from $t$, each older value, $V_{t}$ will have a decreased weight, as new values are constnatly being overshadowed by values of $\theta$ at the current $t$.

-We apply the same principle to our gradients,as:
+We apply the same principle to our gradients, as:

 $v_t = \beta v_{t-1} + (1 - \beta) g_t$